sajjadGG/book-python/machine-learning/bayes/naive.rst

 * P(spam|words) - prawdopodobieństwo, że wiadomość jest spamem, gdy słowo należy do czarnej listy

-Spam filtering based on a blacklist is flawed — it’s too restrictive and false positives are too great.
+Spam filtering based on a blacklist is flawed — it's too restrictive and false positives are too great.
 But Bayesian filtering gives us a middle ground — we use probabilities.
 As we analyze the words in a message, we can compute the chance it is spam (rather than making a yes/no decision).
 If a message has a 99.9% chance of being spam, it probably is.
 As the filter gets trained with more and more messages, it updates the probabilities that certain words lead to spam messages.
 Advanced Bayesian filters can examine multiple words in a row, as another data point.

 Przykład: Apple
 ---------------